 Don't think "I may as well do it in one go".
 For example, if you think you may need £40,000 from your house to cover 10 years, see if it's possible to get £20,000 now and the rest in five years.
 It'll usually work out much cheaper, plus you may need more cash later for long term care.

 Speak to an independent equity release specialist.
 If you're seriously considering this, speak to an independent mortgage broker or financial adviser with an equity release qualification to find the best deal.
 See the Mortgage Broker Finding guide.

 Many homes are in the wrong council tax band, and have been since 1993.
-Yet in 10 minutes you can check ‘n' challenge it.
+Yet in 10 minutes you can check and challenge it.

-Thousands have already tried this and many succeeded in getting £1,000s back.
+Thousands have tried this and many succeeded in getting £1,000s back.
 One MoneySaver reports: